XieQi2015/F-Conv/README.md

-    MinistExp\    : Code for the experiments on minist dataset SRExp\        : Code for the experiments of image super resolution F_Conv        : Code of the F-Conv proposed in our TPAMI paper Supplementary Material.pdf: Supplementary Material
+    MinistExp\    : Code for the experiments on minist dataset SRExp\        : Code for the experiments of image super resolution F_Conv        : Code of the F-Conv proposed in our TPAMI paper B_Conv        : Code of the B-Conv, new version of F-Conv Supplementary Material.pdf: Supplementary Material

 F-Convs are rotation equivariant convolutions with high representation accuracy, which can perform better on low-level computer vision tasks as comparsion with pervious rotation equivariant convolution methods.